paulinedef/Oceane/fontbakery/fontbakery-report.md

  * U+000A : try adding symbols
  * U+02C7 CARON: try adding one of: tifinagh, yi, canadian-aboriginal
+ * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
+ * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
+ * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
+ * U+03BC GREEK SMALL LETTER MU: try adding one of: greek, math
  * U+201B SINGLE HIGH-REVERSED-9 QUOTATION MARK: try adding adlam
  * U+2021 DOUBLE DAGGER: try adding adlam
  * U+2030 PER MILLE SIGN: try adding adlam
  * U+2078 SUPERSCRIPT EIGHT: not included in any glyphset definition
+ * U+2219 BULLET OPERATOR: try adding one of: math, yi, symbols, tai-tham
+ * U+2248 ALMOST EQUAL TO: try adding math
+ * U+2260 NOT EQUAL TO: try adding math
+ * U+2264 LESS-THAN OR EQUAL TO: try adding math
+ * U+2265 GREATER-THAN OR EQUAL TO: try adding math
  * U+F005 : not included in any glyphset definition
  * U+F006 : not included in any glyphset definition
  * U+F008 : not included in any glyphset definition